The Feign'd Curtizans

 The Feign'd Curtizans, or, A Nights Intrigue is a 1679 comedic stage play by the English author Aphra Behn.
-Behn dedicated the play, originally performed at the Duke's Company in London, to the well-known actress and mistress of King Charles II, Nell Gwyn.
+Behn dedicated the play, originally performed at the Dorset Garden Theatre in London, to the well-known actress and mistress of King Charles II, Nell Gwyn.

 Historical Context

 Set in Rome, The Feign’d Curtizans was written and performed after the advent of the Popish Plot.
 The play is sympathetic to Catholicism during a time when declaring one's Protestant beliefs was “politically expedient”.
 Behn uses the English characters of Sir Signall Buffoon and Mr. Tickletext to satirize their nationalism and fear of Italian “Popery,” while portraying several Italian characters of quality as honorable and virtuous.
 Behn “emphasizes that, while Whiggish middle-class patriots are to be derided, upper-class good taste is international”.